9th Arkansas Infantry Battalion

 The 9th Arkansas Infantry Battalion (1861–1862) was a Confederate Army infantry battalion during the American Civil War.
 The battalion was formed from four companies of McCarver's 14th Arkansas Infantry Regiment.
-After the Battale of Shiloh, the battalion was consolidated with the 8th Arkansas Infantry Regiment.
+After the Battle of Shiloh, the battalion was consolidated with the 8th Arkansas Infantry Regiment.

 Organization

 McCarver's 14th Arkansas Regiment was organized on October 22, 1861, at Pocahontas, Arkansas, with nine companies (a tenth company was added in December) from Izard, Lawrence, and Randolph counties.
 The unit was composed of volunteer companies from the following counties: